 Open hearth at Arnol Blackhouse Museum and early type of domestic open fire

 In the late 1700s the American-born Benjamin Thompson, back from pioneering research into heat in Bavaria which had earned him the title of 'Count Rumford', developed the type of improved fire which had a smaller opening (to make sure less warm air was lost up the chimney) a compact fire with ceramics around it (to created higher burring temperatures) and tapered, or 'trapezoidal' fireback to help radiate heat back into the room.
 From the late 19th Century, this developed into the British Standard type of fire still used in Britain and Ireland and precisely defined in BS1251

-As an open fire burns it draws fresh air in from the room, not just around the burning fuel, but from the whole open 'face' of the fire - the entire width and height of the fireplace opening.
-Without a chimney tall enough to generate The Chimney Effect with sufficient force, a flue cross-section big enough to carry all this air away, and a sufficient amount of fresh air entering to replace it, the fire will Smoke into the room.
+An open fire burns it draws fresh air in from the room, not just around the burning fuel, but from the whole open 'face' of the fire - the entire width and height of the fireplace opening.
+Without a chimney tall enough to generate The Chimney Effect with sufficient force, and a flue cross-section big enough to carry all this air away, and a sufficient amount of fresh air entering to replace it, the fire will Smoke into the room.